 The XF 3.0 AWD uses a fully automatic, on-demand all-wheel drive system that engages instantaneously when needed and provides a slight rearward bias carefully tailored to suit Jaguar's traditional chassis and handling tastes.
 Even driven enthusiastically on snow and ice, we found the system delivered balanced, grippy drive force that is the match for its German competitors.

 Especially when equipped with all-wheel drive, the XF delivers the best of all worlds: A comfortable ride, responsive, consistent handling, stress-free, secure skid-management in the rain or a bit of latitude that allows capable drivers to express themselves.

-NewCarTestDrive.com correspondent Ted West reported from Quebec, with Sam Moses reporting from Portland and J.P.
+NewCarTestDrive.com correspondent Laura Burstein reported from Los Angeles with Ted West from Quebec, Sam Moses reporting from Portland, J.P.
 Vettraino in Detroit.

 We have partnered with trusted dealers in your area to give you a great price on the new Jaguar XF.

 This is how it works: